2621 Raymond Drive, St Charles, MO, USA

 Physical Therapy

-Have you recently experienced sudden neck or back pain?
+Overview: Have you recently experienced sudden neck or back pain?
 Or have you been in pain for quite some time and are ready to get back to feeling better?
 A chiropractic adjustment with us might just be what you need for overall wellness.
-Here’s what you should know about chiropractic adjustment for functional medicine.
+Here’s what you should know about chiropractic adjustment within the framework of integrated physical therapy.

 Certified physical therapists can be trained in several different modalities of integrative health, including: